BPYap/BERTSel/README.md

 Arguments:
   INPUT_TSV - Path to the training data in .tsv format.
 Each line should have three items (question, answer, label) separated by tab.

-  NUM_NEGATIVES - Number of negative example to generate for each positive example.
+  NUM_NEGATIVES - Number of negative examples to generate for each positive example.

   OUTPUT_PATH - Path to the output data in .tsv format.
 ```